facebook/zstd/tests/README.md

 - `test-zstd-versions.py` : compatibility test between zstd versions stored on Github (v0.1+)
 - `zbufftest`  : Test tool to check ZBUFF (a buffered streaming API) integrity
 - `zstreamtest` : Fuzzer test tool for zstd streaming API
+- `legacy` : Test tool to test decoding of legacy zstd frames
+- `decodecorpus` : Tool to generate valid Zstandard frames, for verifying decoder implementations

 #### `test-zstd-versions.py` - script for testing zstd interoperability between versions

 This script creates `versionsTest` directory to which zstd repository is cloned.
-Then all taged (released) versions of zstd are compiled.
+Then all tagged (released) versions of zstd are compiled.
 In the following step interoperability between zstd versions is checked.